 - Tagged release workflows producing desktop bundles (

-deb,rpm,AppImage), firmware artifacts, and Arch packaging metadata (PKGBUILD+.SRCINFO)
+deb,rpm,AppImage), firmware artifacts, and Arch packaging metadata (PKGBUILD+.SRCINFO).

 🖥️ Platform support